 There are a number of food outlets to choose from located around the event precinct.
 Patrons may bring in limited quantities of food and drink for personal consumption.
-No alcohol or glass is permitted to be brought into the precinct.

 Alcoholic beverages are available for sale from the numerous bars and licensed outlets located throughout the venue.
 Bars will operate from 10am daily.
 Liquor licensing laws prevent patrons from bringing their own alcohol into the venue.
 No glass is permitted.

 The information booth is located is located outside of turn 10 .
 The information booth will be the first point of contact for all lost property.